 Well, 58.
 So far.
-Why can we do that?
-Because its our responsibility to correct the injustice of the bloggers left off.
 The TwitterMoms Effect: Moms Take to the Web, Marketers Take Note. @TwitterMoms has amassed more than 17,000 followers since Jan.
 2009 (stats via TwitterCounter).

 By Lara Hejtmanek, Director of Customer Insights In honor of Mother’s Day we thought we’d take a closer look at the influential mom set, a rising power of reach and distinction in the digital world.
 Moms can be influential opinion leaders and vocal activists – just ask the makers of the infamous “Wearing Your Baby” Motrin video.
 And with events like Oprah announcing her own Twitter feed on April 17 (she’s racked up 850,000 followers as of May 5), the groundswell of mommy power will likely pick up even more momentum in the social sphere.
 Marketers hoping to piggy-back the buying power of moms would do well to monitor this phenomenon, as a way of both understanding this valuable segment and creating engaging strategies to reach them.